 In determining the collective loan loss provision management uses estimates based on historical loss experience for assets with similar credit risk characteristics and objective evidence of impairment.
-Further details on the estimates used to determine the allowance for impaired loans are provided in Notes 5 and 7.
+Further details on the estimates used to determine the allowance for impaired loans are provided in Notes 4 and 6.

-18. COMMITMENT
+17. COMMITMENT

 One of the Credit Union's two branches operates from a leased premises.
-The lease expires December 31, 2023 with a renewable option for a further 10 years.
-The minimum annual rent is \$60,000 plus HST.
+The lease expires December 31, 2032.
+The minimum annual rent is \$61,800 plus HST with an annual increase of CPI not greater than 3% per year.

-Water Street Branch 376 Water Street PO Box 764 Miramichi, NB E1V 3V4
+Water Street Branch 376 Water St PO Box 764 Miramichi, NB E1V 3V4